 Easy to clean

-Luckily, you don't have to spend $200 to get the best tasting coffee possible.
+Luckily, you don't have to spend too much to get the best tasting coffee possible.
 The OXO Conical Burr is essentially the same grinder as our Editors' Choice winner, but without the built-in scale.
-It can produce the same rich and nuanced cup as its bigger sibling, and the lack of a fancy scale bumps the price down to a more palatable $100.
+It can produce the same rich and nuanced cup as its bigger sibling, and the lack of a fancy scale bumps the price down substantially.
 Plus it keeps the messes to a minimum, because the last thing you want to do in the morning is clean.